VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Ablation Studies

-\textbf{Effect of Judge Model.} Table~\ref{tab:ablation_on_judge} shows the impact of different judge models \citep{harmbench, openai2024gpt4omini, souly2024strongreject} on ASR.
+Table~\ref{tab:ablation_on_judge} shows the impact of different judge models \citep{harmbench, openai2024gpt4omini, souly2024strongreject} on ASR.
 All three judges perform competitively, with HarmBench (fine-tuned from Mistral-7B) yielding the highest ASR of 80\%.
 We further observe that HarmBench, being stricter than the other judges, drives more refinement rounds during training and ultimately produces higher-quality jailbreak attacks.